- Contractor Resources

 Depending on your circumstances and the length of time you intend to step away will influence what you do with your company.
 If you only plan to work under an umbrella company for a short period of time, making your company dormant may be the best solution.
 On the other hand, if you’re looking for a new way of working, there are other options available, such as dissolution.

-Find out more about your options in our guide.
+Find out more about your options in our guide to company closure.

 Many contractors are looking to make the switch to an umbrella company to avoid the risk of their end-hirers deeming their contract as inside IR35.